LakeYS/Dishorde/README.md

 3. Type `curl -L https://github.com/LakeYS/7DTD-Discord/releases/download/v1.2.0/7DTD-Discord-master.tar.gz > 7dtdbot.tar.gz` to download the bot's files to an archive named `7dtdbot.tar.gz`.
 4. Type `tar -xzf 7dtdbot.tar.gz` to extract the archive.
 This will create a directory named "7DTD-Discord-master".
 Navigate to the directory with `cd 7DTD-Discord-master`.
 5. Type `sudo chmod +x run.sh`.
 This gives you permission to execute run.sh.
 (If this does not work, try `chmod +x run.sh`)
-6. Type `npm install discord.js telnet-client minimist` to install the required packages for the bot to run.
+6. Type `npm install` to install the required packages for the bot to run.

 ## Creating the bot account
 1. Log in to the [Discord developers section](https://discordapp.com/developers/applications/me) in a browser and click "New App".